Case Studies – Pharmaceuticals, Medical and Medical Devices

 Measuring the Biomechanics of Sternum Closures at the University of Missouri-Columbia

-Rib cage illustration
+Rib cage example

 Researchers at the University of Missouri-Columbia focus on lifesaving discoveries that address the most prevalent health problems.
 The school is nationally ranked in such areas as family and community medicine, primary care, pharmacology and physiology, and health management and informatics.